visgl/loaders.gl/arrowjs/docs/api-reference/chunked.md

 # Chunked

-Holds a "chunked array" that allows a number of array fragments (represented by `Vector` instances) to be treated logically as a single vector. `Vector` instances can be concatenated into a `Chunked` without any memory beind copied.
+Holds a "chunked array" that allows a number of array fragments (represented by `Vector` instances) to be treated logically as a single vector. `Vector` instances can be concatenated into a `Chunked` without any memory being copied.

 ## Usage